MrGoogol/computer-vision-container/README.md

 - Python 3.6

+- Only Pascal and Turing arch are supported

 -------------------------------------------------------------

 ### Before you begin (This might be optional) ###

 Link to nvidia-docker2 install: [Tutorial](https://medium.com/@sh.tsang/docker-tutorial-5-nvidia-docker-2-0-installation-in-ubuntu-18-04-cb80f17cac65)

 You must install nvidia-docker2 and all it's deps first, assuming that is done, run: